smileidentity/smile-identity-core-js/README.md

 This package requires specific input parameters, for more detail on these parameters please refer to our [documentation for Web API](https://docs.smileidentity.com/products/web-api/javascript).

 Please note that you will have to be a Smile Identity Partner to be able to query our services.
+You can sign up on the [Portal](https://portal.smileidentity.com/signup?products[]=1-IDVALIDATION&products[]=2-AUTHENTICATION).

 ## Usage